kimfriendship/kimfriendship/README.md

 ### Things about me 👩🏻‍💻

-🌱 I started learning programming at the beginning of 2020 to be a front-end developer.
+🌱 I'm learning to be a front-end developer.
 📝 I'm trying to write TIL everyday on [my blog](https://velog.io/@kimfriendship/series/TIL).
 🔥 At the moment, I'm focusing on algorithms and data structure.